rmccoy7541/neand_sQTL/log.md

 REMEMBER
 - You need to make the pipeline generalizable, especially the part after separating the phenotype table by tissue.

+### 03/11/2019
+#### Mon 11 Mar 2019 10:58:20 AM EDT
+I forgot to write about it but basically I finished the permutation step for both tissues.
+Finished concatting for BRNCHA, now gotta do the same for TESTIS.
+Then I'm going to pull the FDR for BRNCHA.

 ### 03/07/2019
 #### Thu 07 Mar 2019 02:02:05 PM EST
 I just finished concatting and compressing the nominals for TESTIS and BRNCHA.
 They're both at around ~120Gb, which is not bad but still big for the number of samples.
 I'm going to perform a sanity check aka I'm going to try to reproduce nominal chunk 50 for both tissues and if the `sha1sum` doesn't match up, I'm going to retrace my steps.